tweedegolf/storage-abstraction/README.md

 });

 ```
+> [!NOTE]
-> [!NOTE] You don't have to specify a filename and there are not options available.
-The Backblaze B2 upload url is standard valid for 24 hours and this isn't customizable.
+> You don't have to specify a filename and there are not options available.
+The Backblaze B2 upload url is standard valid for 24 hours and this isn't customizable

 ### getPublicURL